aplteam/Tester2/docs/Tester2-Reference.md

 ### Premature exit

 There might be situations when you've executed some but not all test cases, and now you want to exit the test framework, typically while you are in a test function.
-Now the obvious choice is )Reset, or execute just `→`.
+Now the obvious choice is `)Reset`, or execute just `→`.

 However, there are situations when you need things to be cleaned up, like closing files, deleting folder(s), shutting down a server, stuff like that.